jrpereirajr/iris-integratedml-monitor-example/articles/why-covid-19-also-dangerous-machine-learning-part-ii.md

 As noticed by [Benjamin Deboe](https://github.com/jrpereirajr/iris-integratedml-monitor-example/issues/1), IRIS introduces a new way to customize your monitoring task - the [SAM tool](https://docs.intersystems.com/sam/csp/docbook/Doc.View.cls?KEY=ASAM).
 My first impressions was very positives, SAM is integrated with market standard monitoring technologies like Grafana and Prometheus.
 So, why not go ahead and test how to improve this work with such new features?
 But this is material for a future work.... :)

-Well, this is it...
+Well, this is it!
 I hope this could be useful for you in some way.
 See you!